pymc-devs/pymc-examples/examples/case_studies/rugby_analytics.myst.md

 * We specified the model and the likelihood function

-* All this runs on an Aesara graph under the hood
+* All this runs on an PyTensor graph under the hood

 ```{code-cell} ipython3
 az.plot_trace(trace, var_names=["intercept", "home", "sd_att", "sd_def"], compact=False);